www3838438/dbu/doc/custom.md

  * `*.chroot`: lists of packages to install on the resulting image/system (live or installed)
  * `*.binary`: lists of additional packages to add to the ISO image `pool/` directory (to use as an offline repository/mirror) (not required for the live system to work)

+If you want some packages to be installed to the live system AND placed in the `pool/` ISO image directory, just use the `.list` extension.

 Lines commented out with `#` will be ignored, except a few keywords (`#if...`) Some keywords in comment fields can be used to generate end-user package documentation pages (see below).